Welcome to today's edition of the Rush 24-7 podcast.

 And so they lumped them all into a series so that only one slot in the top ten could be taken up.

-And so the accurate portrayal of the strength of each book individually was never represented unless I'd come here and talk about it, which of course can be off-putting because it's seen by some as braggadocious and others as self-promoting.
+And so the accurate portrayal of the strength of each book individually was never represented unless I didn't come here and talk about it, which, of course, could be off-putting because it's seen by some as braggadocious and others as self-promoting.

-But I've I've mentioned that a couple of times, but not prominently, because I also don't want people to think that I'm I'm I'm making an excuse for anything, because I'm not.
+But I've mentioned that a couple of times, but not prominently, because I also don't want people to think that I'm making an excuse for anything because I'm not.

-I mean, it's incredible the number of copies these books sell, but uh, and we know it, obviously.
+I mean, it's incredible the number of copies these books sell, and we know it, obviously.

 And in all honesty, it had nothing to do with me.

-They created his policy long before we even started the Rush Revere series.
+They created this policy long before we even started the Rush Revere series.

-Um there was also last night, ladies and gentlemen, because there were questions at the debate, and then there were uh discussions and analysis after the debate about violence at Trump rallies.
+There was also last night, ladies and gentlemen, because there were questions at the debate, and then there were discussions and analysis after the debate, about violence at Trump rallies.

-Oh, oh, oh, speaking of which, this back to this uh massive switch of voters in Pennsylvania, ditch and switch is the name of this so-called organic movement of so-called the so far 46,000 Pennsylvania Democrats registering as Republicans.
+Ditch and Switch is the name of this so-called organic movement of so-called, so far, 46,000 Pennsylvania Democrats registering as Republicans.

-And of course, I asked the question is this real?
+And of course, I ask the question, is this real?

 Everybody knows that Trump is attracting white working class Democrats, independents, moderates, and so forth.